dilipkumar2k6/document-search/README.md

 - Assume server will take X ms to process one API
 - let's assume X = 100ms
 - A single thread can do 1000/X ~ 1000/100 ~ 10 searches per seconds
+  Note: Based on commodity server, a single thread can do 1000/X ops per second
 - In a commodity server (with 10-12 core cpu), around 100 to 200 threads can work in parallel (need to do experiment to figure out)
 - Total = 100 * 10 searches per seconds ~ 1k searches per seconds
 - 1k searches per seconds is utilizing full capacity
-- typically servers runs at 30-40% CPU capacity
+- typically servers runs at 30-60% CPU capacity
 - i.e. 300 searches per seconds or 600 searches per seconds per server
 - i.e. 30,000/X ops per seconds
 - i.e. 30,000/100 ~ 300 ops second